PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * updated TA to use a special weight reduction when only TAPE is available
   * removed selector from fileCallbackListener
   * fixed for TMPDISK
   * fixed Setupper to scan T2 LFC per LFC host instead of per SE